Difference Between Company vs Firm

 Key Differences Between Company vs Firm

-Both Company vs Firm are popular choices in the market; let us discuss some of the major Difference Between Company vs Firm
+Both Company vs Firm are popular choices in the market; let us discuss some of the major differences:

-- The key difference between a company and a partnership firm is that in the firm a minimum of 2 persons and a maximum of 20 persons are required in order to get a partnership firm registered.
-On the other hand, a company can have a maximum number of any persons or employees once it gets itself registered
+- The key difference between a company and a partnership firm is that a minimum of 2 persons in the firm and a maximum of 20 persons are required to get a partnership firm registered.
+On the other hand, a company can have a maximum number of persons or employees once registered.

-- A partnership firm in India is governed by the Indian Partnership Act 1932 whereas on the contrary companies are governed by the Indian Companies Act 2013.
-Both the acts have different policies and have their own nature and understanding of different policies
+- A partnership firm in India is governed by the Indian Partnership Act 1932 whereas companies are governed by the Indian Companies Act 2013.
+Both acts have different policies and have their own nature and understanding of different policies

-- One major difference between company vs firm is that under a company the founders or the partners of the company have limited liability only which means that they are only limited to their share of stake in the firm and are not personally obligated for any debtor in the case of bankruptcy of the company they cannot be held liable.
-On the other hand, a firm who have partners have unlimited liability and can be personally responsible to the extent of their personal belongings in case the firm fails to pay any debt.
+- One major difference between company vs firm is that under a company the founders of the partners of the company have limited liability only which means that they are only limited to their share of stake in the firm and are not personally obligated for any debtor in the case of bankruptcy of the company they cannot be held liable.
+On the other hand, a firm that has partners has unlimited liability and can be personally responsible for the extent of their personal belongings if the firm fails to pay any debt.
 This is one of the major drawbacks of the nature of the firm or when partners decide to register the business as a partnership firm

-- Business registered as public limited companies needs to adhere to the policies of public listed companies and are bound to disclose results and publish annual reports for their investors and public shareholders.
-On the other hand, businesses which are registered as firms need not disclose their financial information to any outside party or third party and they are at discretion to publish any reports or standing of their business
+- Businesses registered as public limited companies need to adhere to publicly listed companies’ policies and are bound to disclose results and publish annual reports for their investors and public shareholders.
+On the other hand, businesses that are registered as firms need not disclose their financial information to any outside party or a third party.
+They are at the discretion to publish any reports or standing of their business.

 Company vs Firm Comparison Table

 Below is the 5 topmost comparison between Company vs Firm

 |It is the mandatory registration of a business going to register they’re established as a company.||For firms, it is not mandatory to get your business registered with the Partnership Act of India.|